Trouble in finding friends leads to feelings of low confidence and these feelings usually continue into adulthood.

 ADHD children have difficulty in modulating their behavior and changing their conduct as the situation demands.
 They have apparent social-cognitive deficits that limit their ability to encode and recall rules of social cues.
 Children with ADHD pay less attention to others verbally in games and other activities.

 Many ADHD children are aware that they are socially inept.
 Children who are anxious or fearful about peer relations are unlikely to behave in an effective manner.
 These children withdraw from peer interactions and, in this way, limit their ability to gain acceptance and friendship.

 Children are rejected by peers when they appear to be different.
 Similarity fosters social acceptance.
 Because ADHD children do not learn social clues as well as other children, they tend to be viewed as strange.

-If your child is aggressive or defiant, if he does not accept the authority of adults, or if he conducts himself in a such a way that children his age will view him as a behavior problem, then your child will have a difficult time making and maintaining friendships.
-The friends he will attract are other aggressive problem children, the type of child with whom which you would rather your child not associate.
+If your child is aggressive or defiant, if they do not accept the authority of adults, or if they act in a such a way that children their age view them as a behavior problem, then your child will have a difficult time making and maintaining friendships.
+The friends they will attract are other aggressive problem children, the type of child with whom which you would rather your child not associate.

 All children need friends.
 Behavior problem children have trouble making friends with others, so these children tend to congregate together.
 They reinforce each other's bad behavior.
 If you are an aware parent and you have control of your child you can put a stop to friendships with these children.
 However, you must have control of your child's behavior in order to help him to avoid the trap of bad friends.

 Helping children with ADHD build close peer relationships is an important goal to focus on, and is one that often may be over looked.
 You, as a parent, have the ability to help your child accomplish this important social goal.
 You should attempt to help your child with this.
-His psychological health and his happiness, both now and in the future, are very much dependent upon how successful he is at making and maintaining childhood friendships.
+Their psychological health and happiness, both now and in the future, are very much dependent upon how successful they are at making and maintaining childhood friendships.